chantellcruz/chantellcruz/README.md

 ⟡ Hi, I’m Chantell Rae.
 [SHAHN-tel ray]<br>
 ⟡ I love photography, gaming, dachshunds, and nature!<br>
 ⟡ I’m currently learning how to become a front-end developer.<br>
-⟡ I've owned my photography business for 8 years!<br>
+⟡ I've owned my photography business for 8 years!
+Check it out here: https://chantellrae.com<br>
 ⟡ I’m looking to collaborate on anything that helps people, bonus points if it's a cute aesthetic. ♡<br>
 ⟡ You can reach me at chantellraecruz@gmail.com